 "Attendance at Fruit Logistica (the annual international trade fair for fruit and vegetable marketing) in Berlin has been complemented by trade missions to Düsseldorf and Hamburg," INALOG confirms.
-"This has allowed Uruguayan companies to explore the potential for mutually beneficial quality services that could arise from alliances with German businesses."
+"This has allowed Uruguayan comservices very important area, or even Chile.
+The costs are very convenient and do not lead to a loss of competitiveness compared to other regions."